 \subsection{Strengths}

-The proposed framework demonstrates significant advantages in bridging the gap between on-chain verifiable data and off-chain textual disclosures.
-By integrating these heterogeneous sources under a unified MCP, the system enables structured, reproducible, and interpretable analyses that were previously infeasible using traditional financial auditing methods.
-This unified architecture allows analysts and regulators to cross-validate issuer claims with blockchain evidence in near real time, improving both accountability and data transparency.
-The use of an LLM such as GPT-5 further enhances interpretability by extracting and normalizing complex attestation narratives to create a semantic bridge between human-readable documents and quantitative blockchain data.
+The proposed framework demonstrates significant advantages in integrating heterogeneous stablecoin information sources within a unified analytical system.
+By combining circulation indicators with issuer disclosures under a common MCP architecture, the system enables structured, reproducible, and interpretable analyses that are difficult to achieve through conventional auditing workflows alone.
+This unified design allows analysts and regulators to compare issuer claims with observable evidence in a timely and consistent manner, improving both accountability and transparency.
+The use of an LLM such as GPT-5 further enhances interpretability by extracting and normalizing complex attestation narratives, creating a semantic link between human-readable disclosures and quantitative circulation data.

 Another key advantage lies in automation and scalability.
-Manual reviews of reserve attestations are costly, error-prone, and infrequent.
+Manual review of reserve attestations is costly, error-prone, and infrequent.
 The LLM-driven approach automates this process with high precision and adaptability across issuers and time periods.
-Its multi-agent structure ensures modularity where each agent handles disclosure parsing, event detection, or cross-validation independently, allowing new issuers or asset classes to be integrated with minimal overhead.
-The combination of rule-based classification and expert validation provides a transparent decision pipeline, reducing subjective bias while maintaining analytical rigor.
-Given the agent-based coordination and embedded validation mechanisms, the extracted data demonstrate internal accuracy, although future extensions could incorporate formal benchmarking for completeness.
-In practice, this framework can serve as an independent auditing layer for decentralized finance (DeFi), supporting data-driven oversight and early detection of reserve inconsistencies or systemic risks.
+Its multi-agent structure supports modularity, with each agent responsible for tasks such as disclosure parsing, event detection, or cross-source comparison, allowing new issuers or asset classes to be incorporated with limited overhead.
+The combination of structured classification and validation mechanisms provides a transparent analytical pipeline while reducing subjectivity and preserving rigor.
+In practice, this framework can serve as an independent auditing layer for decentralized finance (DeFi), supporting data-driven oversight and the early detection of reserve inconsistencies or systemic risks.